-- Sequence Length (Default is 300 bps) in base pairs - Upstream/Downstream base pairs jump (Default is 500 bps) For each peak, two background sequences of length 300 bps are created 500 bps upstream and downstream from the middle position of the peak. - Use masked sequences Fetch sequences from repetitive masked FASTA genome.
+- Sequence Width by selected width (Default is 300 bps) or by peak width. - Upstream/Downstream base pairs jump (Default is 500 bps) For each peak, two background sequences of length 300 bps are created 500 bps upstream and downstream from the middle position of the peak. - Use masked sequences Fetch sequences from repetitive masked FASTA genome.